Blood Hunt (comics): Main plot

-At the Impossible City, Blade is told by Black Panther that the item he is looking for is buried deep beneath Wakanda.
-A trapped Scarlet Witch congratulates Blade for getting everything he wants, but notes that one of his Bloodcoven has not returned.
-She then states that, while Blade was able to get the jump on them, the Avengers' eyes are now open and that he should be prepared to whiter when their gaze hits him.
 At the Sanctum Sanctorum, a vampiric Miles begins to attack only for Vision to subdue him and Doctor Strange's astral form and Clea to restore his mind to normal.
-Upon finding out what happened to him, Miles learns from Strange's astral form that Blade did the same thing to his body.
-When Bloodline asks who they are referring to, Dracula informs her that Blade is now the new lord of the vampires and that she must be the one to strike him down and stop him.
+Dracula informs Bloodline that Blade is the new lord of the vampires and that she must be the one to strike him down and stop him.
 When Bloodline runs off, Dracula and Miles Morales go after her.
 Tigra and Hunter's Moon state that the Midnight Mission will put together an army that cannot be killed or turned, but that they need one more to join their party.
-The Avengers plan to face off against the Blade and the Bloodcoven, but realize they need to draw him out.
-As Clea transport Tigra and Hunter's Moon to Asgard, Captain America broadcasts a speech that is seen in Halifax, Impossible City, Manhattan, Mexico City, Asgard, Latveria, and Wakanda, stating that they have fought worse opponents that tried to take over Earth before and won and that the world should tell the vampires that they cannot have it.
+The Avengers plan to face off against Blade and the Bloodcoven, but realize they need to draw him out.
+Captain America broadcasts a speech worldwide, stating that they have fought worse opponents that tried to take over Earth before and won and that the world should tell the vampires that they cannot have it.
 After the broadcast, Captain America states to Iron Man that it was the same speech he gave to the Impossible City and hoped that Black Panther would recognize it.
-(Note: As seen in Avengers Vol. 9 #1.)
-Blade then orders Black Panther to re-target the Mass-Translocation Drives where it manifests over Central Park and summons Atlantis' Temple of the First Blasphemy from its underwater resting place in Wakanda.
+(Note: As seen in Avengers (vol. 9) #1.)